Jennifer Eberhardt

-Jennifer Lynn Eberhardt (born 1965) is an American social psychologist who is currently a professor in the Department of Psychology at Stanford University.
+Jennifer Lynn Eberhardt (born May 29, 1965) is an American social psychologist who is currently a professor in the Department of Psychology at Stanford University.
 Eberhardt has been responsible for major contributions on investigating the consequences of the psychological association between race and crime through methods such as field studies and laboratory studies.
 She has also contributed to research on unconscious bias, including demonstrating how racial imagery and judgment affect culture and society within the domain of social justice.
 The results from her work have contributed to training law enforcement officers and state agencies to better their judgments through implicit bias training.
 She has also provided directions for future research in this domain and brought attention to mistreatment in communities due to biases.

 Eberhardt has authored Biased: Uncovering the Hidden Prejudice That Shapes What We See, Think, and Do, was a recipient of the 2014 MacArthur "Genius Grant" Fellowship, been named one of Foreign Policy's 100 Leading Global Thinkers, and has been elected to the National Academy of Sciences and the American Academy of Arts and Sciences.

+In 2023, she was elected to the American Philosophical Society.

 Early life

-Eberhardt was born in Cleveland, Ohio, the youngest of five children.
+Eberhardt was born in Cleveland, Ohio, and is the youngest of five children.
 She was raised in Lee–Harvard, a predominantly African-American middle-class neighborhood.
 When she was twelve, her family relocated to Beachwood, Ohio, where she graduated from Beachwood High School.

 Eberhardt credits her interest in race and inequality on her family's move from the predominantly African-American working-class neighbourhood of Lee-Harvard to the white suburb of Beachwood.
 The two neighbourhoods differed in terms of resources and opportunities despite their close proximity.
 She noticed that she and her non African-American classmates experienced life differently, such as her father and brothers being pulled over more frequently than other residents.
 This further increased her interest in racial inequality and changed her approach to understanding the world.